Child poverty spiked by 41 percent in January after Biden benefit program expired, study finds

 “They had a short-term victory in the fight against child poverty, and it’s quietly slipping away,” said Joshua McCabe, a social policy expert at the Niskanen Center, a right-leaning think tank.

 Columbia’s study found that child poverty is now at its highest since the end of 2020.
-Despite the tremendous increase in unemployment caused by covid, government relief programs such as stimulus checks and unemployment benefits in fact lowered poverty rates in the U.S. Most dramatic for lowering child poverty was the expanded Child Tax Credit, which was made both more generous and extended to nonworking and poor parents who had traditional been excluded from receiving benefits.
+Despite the tremendous increase in unemployment caused by the coronavirus pandemic, government relief programs such as stimulus checks and unemployment benefits in fact lowered poverty rates in the United States.
+Most dramatic for lowering child poverty was the expanded Child Tax Credit, which was made both more generous and extended to nonworking and poor parents who had traditional been excluded from receiving benefits.

 Manchin’s private offer to Biden included pre-K, climate money, Obamacare — but excluded child benefit